Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 The polar gantry crane must work reliably after being in the 460 degree C sodium vapor environment for an extended period of time.
 Temperature and sodium vapor sensitive components must be removed when the gantry crane is not in use.

-The roof structure supports three rings of hangers with thermal breaks (ceramic egg insulators) that in turn support the interior walls, interior ceiling ceiling and the two circular gantry crane tracks.
-These track supports are further cross stabilized to the outside wall.
+The roof structure supports three rings of hangers with thermal breaks (ceramic egg insulators) that in turn support the interior walls, interior ceiling ceiling.

-The gantry crane transverse rail is rotated by motors located at the dollies that run on the circular tracks.
-These motors are removed via roof access ports when the gantry crane is not in use.
+The gantry crane transverse beam is rotated by worm gear drives located at the transverse beam ends.
+The transverse beam support wheels run on a circular track.
+There is a central pin to set the axis of rotation.
+The dolly and hook assembly moves back and forth along the bottom of the transverse beam.
+The drive motors are removed for cool storage via roof access ports when the gantry crane is not in use.

 BELOW POOL DECK SPACE:

-Outside the primary sodium pool outer cup wall is a 1.0 m wide space for air cooling, earthquake shake clearance and for maintenance access to the below pool deck space.
+Outside the sodium pool outer cup wall is a 3.0 m wide space for air cooling, argon bladder storage and maintenance access to the below pool deck space.

-There is an inner steel primary sodium steel cup, a middle steel primary sodium steel cup and an outer primary sodium steel cup.
+There is an inner steel cup, a middle steel cup and an outer steel cup.
 As long as at least one of these steel cups maintains its physical integrity the liquid sodium will be sufficiently contained to maintain its minimum required level for fission product decay heat removal following FNR shutdown.
-Between the steel cups is fire brick and a small space to allow for differential thermal expansion of the steel cups.
+Between the steel cups is NaF and a small space to allow for differential thermal expansion of the steel cups.
 The pool deck is integral with the inner steel cup.
-The bottom of the pool deck which extends under the walls of the primary sodium pool has a 1 m thick layer of fiberfrax insulation.
+The bottom of the pool deck, which extends under the walls of the primary sodium pool, has a 1 m thick layer of fiberfrax insulation.

 Outside the outer steel cup are radial supports that reinforce the steel cups during severe earthquakes.
 These reinforcements also assist in outer cup assembly.